vikassingh007/website-7/README.md

 The [site-shared](https://github.com/dart-lang/site-shared) repo
-contains infrastructure shared by most of our Dart and Flutter websites.
+Contains infrastructure shared by most of our Dart and Flutter websites.
-As a result, we've moved some of content of this README to the [docs](https://github.com/dart-lang/site-shared/docs) directory in the shared repo.
+As a result, we've moved some of the content of this README to the [docs](https://github.com/dart-lang/site-shared/docs) Directory in the shared repo.

-For more information on using/writing for this repo, refer to the following docs:
+For more information on using/writing for this repo, Refer to the following docs:

 * [Infrastructure](https://github.com/dart-lang/site-shared/blob/master/doc/infrastructure.md)
 * [Markdown](https://github.com/dart-lang/site-shared/blob/master/doc/markdown.md)